Norwegian County Road 261

-County Road 261 (Fylkesvei 261) is a 36.3 km road in Oppland County, Norway.
-It runs from Hålimo in the municipality of Vang to Håde in the municipality of Nord-Aurdal, passing through the municipality of Vestre Slidre.
-The road follows the west sides of Slidre Fjord and Stronda Fjord, and spurs of the road cross the two lakes at the Einang Sound Bridge and the Ulnes Bridge.
+County Road 261 (Fylkesvei 261) is a 36.3 km road in Innlandet County, Norway.
+It runs from Hålimo in Vang Municipality to Håde in Nord-Aurdal Municipality, passing through Vestre Slidre Municipality.
+The road follows the west sides of the Slidre Fjord and Stronda Fjord, and spurs of the road cross the two lakes at the Einang Sound Bridge and the Ulnes Bridge.
 Cultural heritage sites along the route include the Mo Church Ruins.